 Demonstrated experience establishing and maintaining professional and productive working relationships with faculty and/or staff at all levels at the University.

-Demonstrated excellent interpersonal, communication, planning, reasoning, and organizational skills, as well as excellent judgment and discretion required.
-Must interact with others and represent the University in a professional, respectful and thoughtful manner.
+Demonstrated excellent communication, planning, reasoning and organizational skills, as well as excellent judgment and discretion required.
+Must interact with others and represent the Title IX Office in a professional, respectful and thoughtful manner.

 Demonstrated experience working independently and taking initiative.